DSN+DEV+OKC Lightning Talk

 Jun 12, 2017Read time: 3 mins

 I recently was asked to give a short lightning talk at a DSN+DEV+OKC, a local design and development user group meetup.
-I chose to give a few tips from building out a design system in my first few months at Datebox
+I chose to give a few tips (from a developer perspective) while building out a design system in my first few months at Datebox

 You can download my slides, but I also wanted to write out the basics of what I communicated in that talk below.